What is heterotaxy syndrome (isomerism)?

 In many cases, heterotaxy syndrome is diagnosed before birth.
 The Fetal Heart Program at The Children’s Hospital of Philadelphia can monitor baby and mother throughout pregnancy and create a plan for labor and care after birth.

-CHOP has its own delivery unit on the same floor as cardiac operating rooms and cardiac patient care units.
+CHOP has its own delivery unit in close proximity to the cardiac operating rooms and cardiac patient care units.
 Newborns can be in the care of pediatric cardiologists and specially trained cardiac nurses immediately after birth.
 The Fetal Heart Program team will discuss delivery in the Garbose Family Special Delivery Unit with mother and family.

 After the child is born, diagnosis of heterotaxy syndrome may require some or all of these tests:

 Sometimes, cardiac catheterization will be required.
-In cardiac catheterization, a thin tube is inserted into the heart through a vein and/or artery in either the leg or through the umbilicus (“belly button”).
+In cardiac catheterization, a thin tube is inserted into the heart through a vein and/or artery in the leg which makes measurements throughout the heart.

 Other diagnostic tests on other areas of the body will also be required, including renal ultrasound and abdominal ultrasound.
 Throughout diagnosis and treatment, your Cardiac Center team will work with specialists, such as urologists, gastroenterologists and others, to provide the best care for this complex condition.